berehovskyi/apex-stream/docs/Functional-Built-In-Class-V2-Aliases/SFn.md

 *Inherited*

-Returns a `Function` that gets children sobjects for the specified `field`.
+Returns a `Function` that gets children SObjects for the specified `field`.
 Cross-reference fields and safe navigation are supported.

 #### Parameters